-We estimate that the net proceeds to us from the sale of the shares of common stock in this offering will be approximately \$ at an assumed initial public offering price of \$ per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-If the underwriters' over-allotment option is exercised in full, we estimate that the net proceeds will be \$.
+We estimate that the net proceeds to us from the sale of the 5,000,000 shares of common stock in this offering will be approximately \$61.0 million at the initial public offering price of \$14.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses.
+If the underwriters' over-allotment option is exercised in full, we estimate that the net proceeds will be \$70.8 million.